-05.6; 06.4; 07.13 Formatted: Font: Not Bold, Not Highlight LEGAL: HB 366 AMENDS KRS 160.463 TO INCLUDE INFORMATION FOR PUBLICATION OF ANNUAL FINANCIAL REPORT.
+05.6; 06.4; 07.13 LEGAL: HB 366 AMENDS KRS 160.463 TO INCLUDE INFORMATION FOR PUBLICATION OF ANNUAL FINANCIAL REPORT.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED LEGAL: HB 200 (BUDGET BILL) INCLUDES INFORMATION FOR A FINANCIAL REPORT TO BE PREPARED AND PRESENTED TO THE LEGISLATIVE RESEARCH COMMISSION AND THE KENTUCKY DEPARTMENT OF EDUCATION BY DECEMBER 1 OF EACH FISCAL YEAR FOR THE PREVIOUS FISCAL YEAR.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED FISCAL MANAGEMENT 04.91 Financial Statements and Reports The Superintendent shall cause financial statements and annual financial reports to be produced and reported in accordance with KRS 424.220, 424.230, KRS 160.431, and KRS 160.463 or other applicable State provisions.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED FISCAL MANAGEMENT 04.91 Financial Statements and Reports The Superintendent shall cause financial statements and annual financial reports to be produced and reported in accordance with KRS 424.220KRS 160.431 and KRS 160.463 or applicable State provisions.
 Annual financial reports shall be posted on the District website as required by law.
 The finance officer shall present a detailed monthly financial report for Board approval to include the previous month's revenues and expenditures of the District.
 Financial reports shall be posted on the District website as required by law.
 The District shall submit a report to the Legislative Research Commission and the Kentucky Department of Education no later than December 1 of each fiscal year for the past fiscal year.
 The report shall include the following: - All expenses charged to Instruction, Student Support Services, Instructional Staff Support Services, District Administrative Support Services, School Administrative Support Services and Business Support Services delineated by the relevant subfunction codes, for the previous fiscal year; - 2.
 A comparison of the previous fiscal year's expenses as detailed in #1 with the same expenses in the preceding fiscal year; - 3.
 A detailed section explaining steps to reduce administrative expenditures while maintaining and expanding instructional expenditures; and - 4.
 A copy of the District's policy for maintaining a reserve fund balance in compliance with appropriate government and accounting standards.
 REFERENCES:

 KRS 160.431

 KRS 160.463

 KRS 424.220

-KRS 424.230

 2018 Budget Bill

 Governmental Accounting Standards Board

 RELATED POLICY:

 04.1

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

-Formatted: ksba normal

-Formatted: Font: Not Bold, Not Small caps

-RECOMMENDED: THIS CLARIFIES THAT THE PRINCIPAL HAS GENERAL OVERSIGHT OF SCHOOL PROPERTY AND REMOVES MINISTERIAL DUTY OF BEING "HELD RESPONSIBLE" FOR REASONABLE SECURITY.
+RECOMMENDED: THIS CLARIFIES THAT THE PRINCIPAL HAS GENERAL OVERSIGHT OF SCHOOL PROPERTY AND REMOVES MINISTERIAL DUTY OF BEING "HELD RESPONSIBLE" FOR REASONABLE SECURITY

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 SCHOOL FACILITIES 05.5

 Security

 DEVELOPMENT OF PLAN

-The Superintendent shall develop and implement a plan ensuring the reasonable security of district property.
+The Superintendent shall develop and implement a plan ensuring the reasonable security of District property.

 RESPONSIBILITY

-The Principal has general oversight shall be held responsible for the reasonable security of all school property under his or her supervisionand shall use good judgement for the reasonable security of such property.
+The Principal has general oversight shall be held responsible for the reasonable security of all school property under his or her supervision and shall use good judgment for the reasonable security of such property.

 REFERENCE: